Jennies Soccer Camps

 Theobald is nationally licensed by the United States Soccer Federation with his ‘A’ license and is a member of the National Soccer Coaches Association of America (NSCAA).

-He and his wife, Katie, have three children, five year old twin boys, Gavin and Gareth, and a three-year-old daughter, Meredith.
+He has three children, twin boys, Gavin and Gareth and daughter, Meredith.

 Graduate Assistant Coach